-Developing, building, and scaling a startup is one of the most unique and challenging things anyone can take on.
+Developing, building, and scaling a startup is a unique and challenging endeavor.

-You are constantly facing the unknown and a series of ups and downs at every step along the way.
+Founders and CEOs are constantly facing the unknown with ups and downs at every step along the way.

-Out of all the various systems and processes required to grow a startup, none are more crucial than the financial system.
+Out of all the various systems and processes required to grow a startup, none are more crucial than finance.

-Adam Greenberg, CEO of MakeShift, has seen all of the above.
-However, in the financial side of things, he has full confidence and belief while working with NOVAA – a tech-forward CPA firm specializing in accounting and fractional services for growing startups.
+Adam Greenberg, CEO of MakeShift, needed a finance partner he could count on and went to market to look for support.
+The competition was awarded to NOVAA – a tech-forward CPA firm specializing in accounting and fractional CFO services for growing startups.

 Here is what will be covered:

 - Unique business needs

 - A strategic partner

 MakeShift is a scheduling and communication app that was built specifically for nurse scheduling and has now evolved to serve hundreds of businesses across diverse industries, including healthcare, retail, hospitality, sports & entertainment, food & beverage and more.